 NOTE: Even though the pump may be ready, your column and the rest of your LC system may not be!
-Take into account your own LC application and ensure that your column is at chemical equilibrium and that the other instruments in your system are ready before you proceed with any injection.
+Take into account your own LC application and ensure that your column is at chemical equilibrium and that the other instruments in your system are ready before your proceed with any injection.

-For the P1500 only, as soon as you press the [RUN] key, the pump begins to operate based on the time lines in the Solvent Program of the run file, and the Status Screen is displayed.
-The Status field shows the time into the run.
-Status is fully described on page 53.
+As soon as the [RUN] key is pressed, the pump begins to operate based on the time lines in the Solvent Program of the run file, and the Status Screen is displayed.
+The Status field on the P4000 Status Screen shows RUN, indicating that the pump is operating from the parameters in the run file.
+Line 4 shows the time into the run.
+Line 2 of the P2000 and P200 Status Screen simply shows the time into the run.
+Status is fully described on page 63.